snapappointments/bootstrap-select/README.md

 # HEY YOU!
 DO YOU WANT TO HELP?

 *He are looking for new maintainers on this project.
-If you think you can help on this, please send me an email so we can continue improving our plugin!*
+If you think you can help on this, please send me an email to silviomoreto@gmail.com so we can continue improving the community plugin!*

 ## Demo and Documentation